Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Discussion

 \subsection{Conclusions}

-The results of our ML analysis are seminal to the development of a new strategy to study how SARS-CoV-2 variants emerge and to predict the characteristic of future mutations of the spike proteins.
-Furthermore, the same methodology can be applied to other viral diseases, like influenza, if sufficient sequencing data is available.
-Hence, we provided an effective and unbiased procedure to identify new emerging variants that can be responsible for the onset of a new epidemiological wave.
-The main novelty of our approach is that it is based on information about the spike protein alone, thus making the analysis computationally less intensive than more standard approaches based on the whole genome.
-Furthermore, no prior knowledge of the variant characteristics is necessary to obtain reliable results.
+The results of our ML analysis have profound impact, both scientifically and epidemiologically: They provide new insights that are crucial for the development of new strategies to study how SARS-CoV-2 variants emerge and to predict the evolutionary pattern as well as the characteristics of future mutations of the Spike protein.
+We provide a tool that allows for an efficient and unbiased identification of emerging variants, for the tracking of the evolution and diversification of their Spike proteins and, most importantly, for an early warning system to identify epidemiological threats for the population.

-The results we present here constitute a milestone for the development of a new exploratory strategy of the genesis of variants for coronaviruses.
-The time sequence definition of a variant, in fact, allows us to study the branching off of new relevant variants, and track the changes in the spike protein associated to the same variant over time or to stemming new variants.
+The concrete results presented in this work constitute a milestone for the development of a new exploratory strategy of the genesis of variants in epidemic or pandemic infectious diseases.
+The temporal dynamics of variants, in fact, allows to study the branching off of new relevant variants, and to track the evolutionary pattern of amino acid substitutions in the Spike protein highlighting persistent variants and structural trends, in terms of hotspots of mutations and/or of conserved regions.
 Further studies are necessary to fully exploit this information.
-Furthermore, the same procedure can be applied to other countries for the COVID-19 pandemic, if sufficiently extensive sequencing datasets are available.
-We also plan to apply the same analysis to other viral infectious diseases.

-Our ML strategy is a new tool that can help preventing and forecasting the emergence of new epidemic waves by offering a simple and computationally light procedure to identify new relevant variants.
-Hence, it can be used by decision makers to define short and long term strategies to curb the current COVID-19 pandemic or future ones.
+Our work furthermore underlines the importance of sufficient genomic data in order to both scientifically understand and track the temporal evolution of viral diseases, but also to issue sufficiently early warnings of epidemiologically dangerous variants so that decision makers can take efficient preventative measures.
+Our approach can be applied to other viral diseases, like influenza, provided that sufficient sequencing data is available.